 The troubled child says, "How did you let all those settlements get built, and how do you tolerate the mistreatment of Palestinians by settlers and soldiers?
-And why did you allow the protections for poor people to be gradually removed during Netanyahu's term in office?"
+And why have you allowed the protections for poor people to be gradually removed during Netanyahu's term in office?"